lukhuber/storj-terminal-dashboard/README.md

 [This storj_earnings](https://github.com/ReneSmeekes/storj_earnings) script is required.

+### Warning
+As the [storj_earnings](https://github.com/ReneSmeekes/storj_earnings) script is invoked when using this dashboard, all limitations and precautions of it also apply.
+Please refer to the information about running the script in its respective repository.

 ## Usage
 Adjust the respective paths to the logs and databases of each node in <code>storj-dashboard.json</code>.
 Note that the log path must be specified up to the file.
 The database path only needs to be specified up to the containing folder.